Noratrieb/blog/content/posts/item-patterns-and-struct-else.md

 }
 ```

+Ignoring this suspicious assignment to a `static mut`, this is lovely!

 We can go further.

 Today, items are just there with no ordering.
-What if we imposed an ordering?
-What if "rust items" was a meta scripting language?
+What if we imposed an ordering? (and just like this, the C11 atomic model was born.)
+What if "Rust items" was a meta scripting language?

 We can write a simple guessing game!